Greentop, Missouri

-Greentop is a city in Adair and Schuyler counties, Missouri, United States.
+Greentop is a city in Adair and Schuyler counties in Missouri, United States.
 As of the 2020 census, its population was 388.

 History

 Greentop is considered one of the oldest communities in Schuyler County, with its first settlement in the early 1840s.
 However, the town layout was not documented until 1855.
 A U.S. Post Office was established in 1857, and the town was finally incorporated in February 1867.

 Geography

 Greentop is located at (40.348360, -92.567281).
 According to the United States Census Bureau, the city has a total area of 0.82 sqmi, all land.
 A residential portion lies in Adair County while the majority of the town, including the business district, is in Schuyler County.

 Demographics

 Greentop is part of the Kirksville Micropolitan Statistical Area.